chrisleekr/binance-trading-bot/README.md

   BTCUSDT, ETHUSDT.
 You can add more FIAT symbols like BUSD, AUD from the frontend.
 However, I didn't test in the live server.
 So use with your own risk.
+- Note that if the coin is worth less than $10, then the bot will remove the last buy price because Binance does not allow to place an order of less than
+  $10.
 - The bot is using MongoDB to provide a persistence database.
 However, it does not use the latest MongoDB to support Raspberry Pi 32bit.
 Used MongoDB version is 3.2.20, which is provided by